Vika-sh258/my-code-/README.md

 # my-code-
 This intro of android app development
 I am going to start an browser in android app
-For this we new android studio with latest version and a device for testing
+For this we new android studio with latest version and a device for testing // we can also use fluter for this , it is create both android and ios app with same code